 Congratulations on your admission!
-You have successfully passed the entrance examination (SAT tests or faculty entrance examination) and you have been admitted to the Second Faculty of Medicine.
+You have successfully passed the entrance examination and you have been admitted to the Second Faculty of Medicine.

 This short guide will help you take your first steps as you prepare to join our faculty.